 At first glance, most reality shows target a young audience.
 After all, who cares about teen moms more than teens?
-But a younger demographic isn’t the only one taking in reality TV: While 68 percent of 18 to 29-year-olds give reality TV a huge thumbs up, 32 percent of adults 65 and up said the same1—and you thought they were all watching Matlock reruns.
+But a younger demographic isn’t the only one taking in reality TV: While 68 percent of 18 to 29-year-olds give reality TV a huge thumbs up, 32 percent of adults 65 and up said the same—and you thought they were all watching Matlock reruns.
 Of course, while reality TV appeals to all ages; it’s the type of reality TV that draws the line in the demographic sand.
 Younger viewers are happy to watch lifestyle reality TV shows, dishing about Kim’s latest ugly crying session or bad girls throwing drinks at each other.
 Older adults seem to prefer competition-based reality shows—Survivor, anyone?

 Of course, TV networks know how to pander to an audience to bring in viewers and advertising top dollars.
 Take the show Ice Road Truckers and guess what you think the demographic would be.
 If you chose 16-year-old girls, it’s time to head back to Marketing 101.
 A manly-man show like Ice Road Truckers brings in a high middle-aged man demographic and tons of commercials for booze, razors, and sporting equipment.
 Makes sense, right?

 When it comes to all things shallow, reality TV is also responsible for another cultural phenomenon.
-When polled, 78 percent of patients who went under the knife for cosmetic surgery admitted that reality TV was an influence to their decision.
+When polled, 78 percent of patients who went under the knife for cosmetic surgery admitted that reality TV was an influence on their decision.
 Hey, if all of the Real Housewives can get a nip and tuck, why not the rest of the housewives across America?

 So the real question is then, who is really watching reality TV?
 It doesn’t matter if you’re top dog at a law firm or you work weekends at a Wal-Mart, reality TV manages to hit just about every salary bracket, educational level, and gender.
 Hello, Here Comes Honey Boo-Boo beat the Republican National Convention in ratings in 2012.
 Either all of Honey Boo-Boo fans are Democrats or her chicken-fried antics are more interesting than conservative politics.

-In an article published in Psychology Today, Kelly McGonigal, Ph.D.2 points out that reality TV might even have a few benefits.
-She notes that watching shows where someone makes a goal, The Biggest Loser for example, might help the viewers at home follow the lead of making and keeping their own goals.
+In an article published in Psychology Today, Kelly McGonigal, Ph.D. points out that reality TV might even have a few benefits.
+She notes that watching shows where someone makes a goal, The Biggest Loser, for example, might help the viewers at home follow the lead of making and keeping their own goals.
 Don’t fire up the Storage Wars marathon just yet though.
 Another study published in Media Psychology shows that TV could actually make you dumber or at least less likely to perform well on a test of knowledge taken directly after your favorite reality show.
 Too bad there aren’t more reality shows about studying to get into college or climbing the corporate ladder sans Donald Trump.
 Unfortunately, Basketball Wives isn’t going to make you any smarter.